 With impressive mountains all around and health-conscious residents, it’s no surprise there are an abundance of hiking trails around Palm Springs.
 We love urban hiking on our holidays and feel that hiking is one of the best things for kids to do in Palm Springs.

-After checking out of the Renaissance Esmerelda Resort, we drove to the nearby mountains on the southwest edge of Palm Springs for a short hike.
-We had read about the Cross Loop Trail in our inflight magazine on the flight down and thought it sounded like a fun outing.
+After checking out of the Renaissance Esmerelda Resort, we drove to the nearby mountains on the southwest edge of Palm Springs for a short kid-friendly hike.
+We had read about the Cross Loop Trail in our inflight magazine on the flight down and thought it sounded like a fun thing to do.

-For more details on the Cross Loop Trail, see our Easy Hikes in Palm Springs (coming soon) post.
+For more details on the Palm Desert Cross Loop Trail, see our full blog post.

 The Living Desert Zoo and the Wilderness Loop Trail